mpalitto/docker-ionic-android-phone/README.md

 open your browser and enter `http://localhost:8100/ionic-lab`

 ### Running the APP on your PHONE
-There are some APP that use NATIVE plugin (for example the SQLite) which won't be able to run in the browser.
+There are some APPs that use NATIVE plugins (for example the SQLite) which won't be able to run in the browser.

 However you will be able to run it on a PHONE device.
  - Have your phone plugged and with proper USB connection mode (PTP, sometimes MTP).